isc-projects/stork/doc/devel.rst

 in the container console, type ``supervisorctl status``.)
 These tools should troubleshoot most problems with misconfigured Kea or Bind9 daemons.

-It is possible to attach the local debugger to the executable run in the Docker container for more complex cases.
+It is possible to attach the local debugger to the executable running in the Docker container for more complex cases.
 This possibility is currently implemented only for Stork Server.
 To use it, you must be sure that the codebase on a host is the same as on the container.
-The server is started by the ``dlv`` Go debugger in system tests and listens on the 45678 host port.
+In system tests, the server is started by the ``dlv`` Go debugger and listens on the 45678 host port.
 You can use the ``rake utils:connect_dbg`` command to attach the ``gdlv`` debugger.
 The recommended way is first to attach the Python debugger and stop the test execution, and next, attach the Golang debugger to the server.